Skip to main content

 Important notes about order cancellation:

-• • You can use either orderId or clientOrderId, but not both in the same request
+• Use either orderId or clientOrderId, but not both in the same request

 // Example response